Halo headlights: History

 Since the time when early headlight technology was represented by an acetylene lamp with a reflecting mirror, headlights have evolved into the high-tech units that both create high-impact illumination and provide a way to customize the look of a vehicle.

 Although composite headlight assemblies became widely used only in the 1980s, their bulky construction which utilized parabolic reflectors didn't allow for the freedom to create intricate designs.
 With an increasing use of less cumbersome projector lenses in the 2000s, automakers could implement innovative headlamp designs, including halo rings.

 Halo headlights were originally designed and first used by BMW on the 2001 BMW 5 Series (E39), a luxury sports sedan which soon entered Car and Driver's "10Best list".
 This was a breakthrough: halo headlights not only served as daytime running lights, but also created a revolutionary look that gave a sharp stance to a vehicle's front.
 BMW's inspiration behind their "angel eyes", had originally come as an homage to earlier BMW vehicles.
 The halo lights had been based on typical BMW headlight design, such as that of the cult classic E30 3 Series.

-The BMW E39 series halo headlights are a popular aftermarket modification for this model, often referred to as "angel eyes" due to the halo-shaped LED lighting around the headlight.
-These headlights can enhance the appearance of the car and provide improved visibility and safety on the road.

-Typically, the halo headlight kit includes replacement headlight assemblies with built-in LED rings, wiring harnesses, and control modules.
-Installation usually requires some basic wiring and electrical knowledge, as well as some basic tools.